 Mobile technology is no longer an optional luxury.
 Research shows that in 2011 more smartphones shipped than personal computers.
 Therefore, a truly effective Digital Government requires a strategy that moves beyond merely porting traditional web content to mobile devices.
 This post will explore why agencies must think about designing mobile service experiences from the citizen in, rather than from the system out; delivering personalized content and applications that are optimized for how citizens expect to use their devices.

-The following article, written by my colleague Garrick Beil, was recently featured in the August 2012 edition of “Policy and Practice,” the magazine of the American Public Human Services Association (APHSA).
+The following article, sponsored by Adobe, was recently featured in the August 2012 edition of “Policy and Practice,” the magazine of the American Public Human Services Association (APHSA).

 As more parts of our lives “go digital”, the collection of data related to our transactions, interests, and other preferences continues to grow exponentially.